 Most life insurance policies will include terminal illness cover.
-Although each policy will have its own terms and conditions, we take a look at what terminal illness insurance is, when you can expect a pay-out and typical qualifying criteria.
+Although each policy will have its own terms and conditions, let's take a look at what terminal illness insurance is, how you might qualify, and when you can expect a pay-out.

 In This Guide: